shantanu994/python-mini-projects/todolist/README.md

 ## Mini To-Do List:
 A simple Command-Line Python application to manage your daily tasks.
-Add, view, and delete tasks easily through a user-friendly interface.
+Add, view and mark incmplete tasks complete easily through a user-friendly interface.

 ---